bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercises

-           1. Download the 18S rDNA gene for all taxa given in **Tutorial 3**.
+           1. For all taxa from **Tutorial 3**, download the 18S rDNA sequences.
-           2. Use the Clipboard option to save all sequences in FASTA format as a single file (name the file ``Tutorial_5_Oribatida_18S.fas``) to your PC.
+           2. Use the Clipboard option to save all sequences in FASTA format as a single file (name the file ``Tutorial_5_Oribatida_18S.fas``).

           .. attention::

               There is no 18S rDNA sequence available for *Carabodes femoralis*, use *Carabodes subarcticus*.
-For *Platynothrus peltifer*, four 18S sequences are available, download the sequence with the accession number ``EF091422``.
+For *Platynothrus peltifer*, four 18S rDNA sequences are available, download the one with following accession number ``EF091422``.

           .. hint::